-In AY 2016-2017, 100% of candidates met target and scored "Proficient" on the rubric.
+In AY 2017-2018, 100% of candidates met target and scored "Proficient" on the rubric.
 At the end of the course, program faculty examined the evidence to determine student learning in each area.
 Because the assessment and rubric are tied to CEC standards and state standards, candidates' artifacts demonstrated student learning and mastery of CEC and content standards.
-Although 100% of candidates met target in AY 2016-2017, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty introduced information about and promoted research into various replacement behaviors to promote creative behavior management.
-In AY 2017-2018, 100% of candidates met target by scoring at least 80% on the rubric.
+Although 100% of candidates met target in AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty introduced information about and promoted research into various replacement behaviors to promote creative behavior management.
+In AY 2018-2019, 100% of candidates met target by scoring at least 80% on the rubric.

-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to ensure student learning and based on the analysis of the results from 2017-2018, faculty will introduce information about and promote research into various replacement behaviors to promote the development of creative behavior management plans in 2018-2019.
+Although 100% of candidates met target in AY 2016-2017, AY 2017-2018, and AY 2018-2019, program faculty have reviewed the evidence to ensure student learning, and based on the analysis of the results, faculty will introduce information about and promote research into various replacement behaviors to promote the development of creative behavior management plans in 2019-2020.
 This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as responsive professionals.